tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 --------------------------------

-Reports on this Fortran code are welcomed.
+Please test this Fortran code by yourself.
+Let me know if you can find some regular case that it is failed.
+Every report on this code is welcomed at emails tranquocviet@tdt.edu.vn or viet204@mail.com.

 --------------------------------

-Next generation: implement OpenMP into the code.
+Next step: implement OpenMP to the code.